-PROFILE: Dmitry Konov, the Russian executive appealing sanctions
+PROFILE: Dmitry Konov, the Russian executive appealing against sanctions

 Konov joins a club of other top Russian managers who have been sanctioned and have been forced to step down.
 Alexander Shulgin, former CEO of Russian e-commerce major Ozon (often described as Russia’s answer to Amazon), was also sanctioned, and had to step down in April.
 Oleg Tinkov, owner of the world’s biggest digital bank Tinkoff, has also been sanctioned by the UK in spite of his openly anti-war stance.

-The stated reason for personal sanctions against Konov is that Sibur is “closely connected with the Russian government” for which it allegedly serves as a revenue stream.
+The stated reason for personal sanctions against Konov is that Sibur is “closely connected with the Russian government”, for which it allegedly serves as a revenue stream.
 But much of Sibur’s tax revenue goes not to the federal budget, but rather to the regional and local authorities in the places where it operates, in accordance with Russian law.

 Although Sibur itself was not sanctioned, Konov decided to step down and pass management duties on to his team after personal sanctions were introduced against him.
 In the current circumstances, the company is unlikely to do an IPO in the foreseeable future.
 Sibur keeps exporting its products where possible, and is looking for ways to complete construction of its $10bn Amur facility.

 When asked by Vedomosti about his reaction to the possibility of further sanctions against Russian businesses in retaliation for Putin’s actions in Ukraine, Konov remained phlegmatic.
-“We are focused on what we can influence – improving efficiency, marketing, investments, etc., and we perceive what is beyond our control as just another external challenge,” he said.
+“We are focused on what we can influence – improving efficiency, marketing, investments, etc, and we perceive what is beyond our control as just another external challenge,” he said.